ScottCooper520/memory-app/ReadMeMongoRSC.txt

 To connect to a specific database (such as specified in nodejs):

-  mongosh "mongodb://localhost:27017/mydb"
+  mongosh "mongodb://localhost:27017/MemoryDB"

-where mydb is also in the url string in the nodedb specification.
+where MemoryDB is also in the url string in the nodedb (db.js) specification.

 To disconnect from deployment, use one of the following:
   Type .exit, exit, or exit().
   Type quit or quit().
   Press Ctrl + D.
   Press Ctrl + C twice.

+Note that I have simplified the structure for Mongoose in the electro-lab-db project.

 This is what I needed to do to get MongoDB working with Node app.
 Once db exists, then can use Node code to insert, delete, etc.